PatternPattern

 5. Microsoft Teams: Best for document collaboration

 Microsoft Teams integrates with Office apps like SharePoint, Word, and Excel, allowing users to collaborate on live documents in a shared workspace.
+It's available as part of Microsoft 365 business and essentials subscriptions.

 Microsoft Teams video conferencing tool integrates with all Microsoft products.